Is a Second-Degree Nursing Program Worth It? 7 Reasons

 Potential students, and sometimes their parents, often wonder, ‘is a second-degree nursing program worth it?’
 After all, these students, or their parents, have already paid for college once.
 But if you’re passionate about becoming a nurse, we’re here to tell you it’s definitely a profession worth pursuing.

 Nursing is a growing, high-demand profession that plays a critical role in advancing our nation’s healthcare system.
-The U.S. Bureau of Labor Statistics expects registered nurse employment to grow by 15% from 2016 to 2026, much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics expects registered nurse employment to grow by 7% from 2019 to 2029, much faster than the average for all occupations.
 So not only is it a profession that offers job security, it also provides diverse career opportunities and flexible work schedules.
-Not to mention, Monster recently ranked registered nursing the #1 most in-demand job in the country.
+Not to mention, Indeed.com currently has more than three million available positions for registered nurses across the U.S.

 When it comes to our second-degree nursing program, you don’t have to feel like your first go-around in college was all for naught.
 Whether you have an undergraduate degree in accounting, biology, marketing or psychology, we allow you to build on this existing education so you can earn a quality BSN in as few as 16 months.